 - Compliance.
 Medical companies should look first at an outsourcing partner’s compliance and operations.
 They are usually required to have HIPAA and even HITECH standards when dealing with sensitive information such as patient billing and medical information.

 - Pricing.
 Usually, healthcare BPOs charge a fixed amount for everything – tools, resources, office space, and electricity.
 Salaries, meanwhile, are billed depending on each employee.
 Though, they have to be careful of the hidden fees their provider might charge them.

 - Reviews.
-Company review can give clients an idea of how a service provider treats their clients, whether they give a good performance quality, or how they charge them.
+Company reviews can give clients an idea of how a service provider treats their clients, whether they give a good performance quality or how they charge them.